wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (a) the officer is of or over the age of 18 years; and

-    *   (b) no ground of disqualification under [section 62][83] applies to the officer or, if 1 or more grounds do apply, that this does not make the company unsuitable to hold the licence.
+    *   (b) no ground of disqualification under [section 62][84] applies to the officer or, if 1 or more grounds do apply, that this does not make the company unsuitable to hold the licence.

-    (5) Every person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+    (5) Every person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $20,000\.

-    (6) Every licensee who, being a company, employs any person or permits any person to act as an officer of the company in contravention of subsection (1), commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+    (6) Every licensee who, being a company, employs any person or permits any person to act as an officer of the company in contravention of subsection (1), commits an offence and is liable on conviction to a fine not exceeding $20,000\.

-    Compare: 1974 No 48 [s 32][200]
+    Compare: 1974 No 48 [s 32][202]

+    Section 40(5): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 40(6): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Amendment of licence

-*   (1) If the Licensing Authority has under [section 34][42] issued a licence that is limited in its effect to any particular class or classes of private security business, the licensee may at any time during the currency of the licence apply to the Licensing Authority to amend the licence by adding or removing any class or classes of private security business.
+*   (1) If the Licensing Authority has under [section 34][43] issued a licence that is limited in its effect to any particular class or classes of private security business, the licensee may at any time during the currency of the licence apply to the Licensing Authority to amend the licence by adding or removing any class or classes of private security business.

-    (2) [Sections 24 to 34][28], [37][45], [62][83], and [63][85] apply with any necessary modifications.
+    (2) [Sections 24 to 34][29], [37][46], [62][84], and [63][86] apply with any necessary modifications.

     (3) If the Licensing Authority grants an application to add, or remove, a class or classes of private security business to, or from, the licence, the Licensing Authority must, on payment of the prescribed fee (if any), issue to the applicant an amended licence specifying the class or classes of private security business that the licensee may carry on.